learn-co-curriculum/yield-and-blocks/README.md

 end
 ```

-Copy and paste the above method call into your `lib/hello.rb` file and run the file with `ruby lib/hello.rb` in your terminal.
+Copy and paste the above method call into your `lib/hello.rb` file (paste it below the line that reads `# call your method here!`).
+Then, run the file with the `ruby lib/hello.rb` command in your terminal.
 You should see the following:

 ```bash
 Hi, Tim